Jessica Simpson

 Dr Jessica Simpson BA (Hons), MA, PhD

-Dr Jessica Simpson is a Lecturer in Sociology in the School of Humanities and Social Sciences.
-Dr Simpson obtained her PhD in Sociology from City, University of London in 2020, where she also taught as a Visiting Lecturer and was part of the Gender and Sexualities Research Centre’s management team.
-Her doctoral thesis was a longitudinal and comparative study following students working in the sex industry and mainstream employment through Higher Education and into the graduate labour market in the UK.
-Before joining Greenwich, Jessica also taught in the Sociology Department at the London School of Economics as a Guest Lecturer.
+Dr Jessica Simpson is a Senior Lecturer in Sociology in the School of Humanities and Social Sciences.
+Dr Simpson obtained her PhD in Sociology from City, University of London in 2020, where she was also part of the Gender and Sexualities Research Centre’s management team.
+Her doctoral thesis was a longitudinal, comparative study following students working in the sex industry and mainstream employment through Higher Education and into the graduate labour markets.
+Dr Simpson has since carried out Participatory Action Research with strippers campaigning against the closure of their workplaces, and is now co-writing a book on the social consequences of QAnon and conspiratorial belief.

 Responsibilities within the university